 Ultimately, standardisation and regulation lag behind innovation in the offshore wind industry.
 Without common data formats, performance metrics, and regulatory frameworks, we run the risk of implementing fragmented solutions that don’t scale industry-wide.

-These challenges don’t negate the promise of AI; they clarify the roadmap.
+Establishing shared standards will be crucial for wider adoption and success.
 With targeted investment and strong collaboration between technology providers, asset owners, and regulators, these barriers can be overcome.

 What’s next for AI in offshore wind farm maintenance?